-Prior to formation of any search committee, the department shall discuss the need for additional Three-Year Lecturer faculty positions and general areas of specialization for any possible position or position request.
+Prior to formation of any search committee, the department shall discuss the need for additional Three Year Lecturer faculty positions and general areas of specialization for any possible position or position request.
 A vote shall be called before the search is authorized.
-A majority vote of tenured, tenure track, and three-year lecturer faculty at the departmental level is required to authorize the search and determine the general area(s) of specialization.
+A majority vote of tenured, tenure track, and three year lecturer faculty at the departmental level is required to authorize the search and determine the general area(s) of specialization.
 When a Three-Year Lecturer position is authorized for recruitment, the department will form an ad hoc search committee.
 The structure and membership of the committee will be determined by discussion, nomination, and vote of the faculty.
 Only tenure line and lecturer faculty with four or more semesters of continuous appointments may serve on the committee and vote on the candidates ('voting faculty').
 The departmental chair may not be a search committee member.
 Ideally, the committee should be diverse in terms race, gender, and academic rank.
 The committee will elect its chair.
 The chair of the search committee must be a tenure-line faculty member.

-1. Search committees will draft job descriptions and ads with input from voting faculty.
-The ad should be circulated for feedback prior to submission.

-- 2. The search committees will review applications based on job related criteria.
+- 1. Search committees will draft job descriptions and ads with input from voting faculty.
+The ad should be circulated for feedback prior to submission. - 2.
+The search committees will review applications based on job related criteria.
 The short listed candidates will be interviewed.
 All faculty in the department should have the opportunity to participate in the candidate interviews. - 3.
 In a timely manner after completion of the interviews, the chair of the search committee shall schedule a meeting of all the voting faculty so that they may offer their opinions/assessments of the candidates to the committee. - 4.
-After the meeting, the voting faculty will be provided the opportunity to provide anonymous input about strengths and weaknesses of candidates and also polled about candidate ranking in the case more than one candidate is acceptable.
+After the meeting, the voting faculty will be provided the opportunity to provide anonymous input about strengths and weaknesses of candidates and also polled about candidate ranking.
 Any vote will serve as a non-binding recommendation to the search committee. - 5.
-The search committee will review the comments/votes of their colleagues not on the committee as well as their own assessments.
-They will then vote on whether to recommend the candidates for hire and will be polled about candidate ranking in the case that more than one candidate is acceptable.
-The search committee chair will forward a document with this result along with a list of candidate strengths and weaknesses to the department chair, who shall forward this document and use it to make a recommendation to the dean, who will make the final selection.
+The search committee will review the comments/votes of their colleagues not on the committee as well as their own assessments and hold a vote to make a recommendation for hire.
+If more than one candidate is recommended, an order of preference should be indicated, including the strengths and weaknesses of all recommended candidates.
+The search committee chair will submit the recommendation to the departmental chair.
+The departmental chair will forward the recommendation to the Dean.
+The departmental chair may add his or her personal recommendation but does not have veto over the search committee's recommendation.

-One-Year Lecturer and Part-time Lecturer (Adjunct) Hiring Policy
+One-Year and Adjunct Lecturer Hiring Policy

 From time to time it is necessary and desirable to recruit one-year and adjunct faculty to teach courses.
-The following rules are designed to ensure that the hiring process is democratic and open but also workable.
+The following rules are designed to insure that the hiring process is democratic and open but also workable.